-- (a) The parties shall commence fact discovery upon the date for the Initial Attorney Planning Conference under LPR 1.2 and shall complete it twenty-eight (28) days after the date for exchange of claim terms and phrases under LPR 4.1. - (b) No later than fourteen (14) days after entry of the claim construction ruling a party may move to reopen fact discovery.
-In support of the motion, the moving party shall explain why the claim construction ruling or disclosure of intent to rely on opinions of counsel necessitates further discovery and identify the scope of such discovery. - (c) Discovery Concerning Opinions of Counsel: - (1) A party shall disclose its intent to rely on advice of counsel and the following information to all other parties no later than seven (7) days after entry of the claim construction ruling: - a.
-All written opinions of counsel and a summary of oral opinions (including the date, the attorney, and recipient) upon which the party will rely; - b.
-All information provided to the attorney in connection with the advice; - c.
-All written attorney work product developed in preparing the opinion that the attorney disclosed to the client; and - d.
-Identification of the date, sender, and recipient of all written and oral communications with the attorney or law firm concerning the subject matter of the advice by counsel. - (2) The substance of a claim of reliance on advice of counsel offered in defense to a charge of willful infringement, and other information within
+- (a) The parties must commence fact discovery upon the date for the Initial Attorney Planning Conference under LPR 1.2 and must complete it 28 days after the date for exchange of claim terms and phrases under LPR 4.1. - (b) No later than 14 days after entry of the claim construction ruling a party may move to reopen fact discovery.
+In support of the motion, the moving party must explain why the claim construction ruling or disclosure of intent to rely on

+- opinions of counsel necessitates further discovery and identify the scope of such discovery. - (c) Discovery Concerning Opinions of Counsel: - (1) A party must disclose its intent to rely on advice of counsel and the following information to all other parties no later than 7 days after entry of the claim construction ruling: - (A) All written opinions of counsel and a summary of oral opinions (including the date, the attorney, and recipient) upon which the party will rely; - (B) All information provided to the attorney in connection with the advice; - (C) All written attorney work product developed in preparing the opinion that the attorney disclosed to the client; and - (D) Identification of the date, sender, and recipient of all written and oral communications with the attorney or law firm concerning the subject matter of the advice by counsel. - (2) The substance of a claim of reliance on advice of counsel offered in defense to a charge of willful infringement, and other information within the scope of a waiver of the attorney-client privilege based upon disclosure of such advice, is not subject to discovery until 7 days after entry of the claim construction ruling. - (3) After advice of counsel information becomes discoverable under LPR 1.3(b), a party claiming willful infringement may take the deposition of any attorneys preparing or rendering the advice relied upon and any persons who received or claims to have relied upon such advice.

-- the scope of a waiver of the attorney-client privilege based upon disclosure of such advice, is not subject to discovery until seven (7) days after entry of the claim construction ruling. - (3) After advice of counsel information becomes discoverable under LPR 1.3(b), a party claiming willful infringement may take the deposition of any attorneys preparing or rendering the advice relied upon and any persons who received or claims to have relied upon such advice. - (4) This Rule does not address whether materials other than those listed in LPR 1.3(c) are subject to discovery or within the scope of any waiver of the attorney-client privilege.
+(4) This Rule does not address whether materials other than those listed in LPR 1.3(c) are subject to discovery or within the scope of any waiver of the attorney-client privilege.